swiftlang/swift/docs/SIL.rst

   or passed around as opaque operands.
 Operations that allocate retainable memory generally return both a box and a typed address pointing into the box.
-* Unlike Swift, unbound *generic function types* such as ``$<T...> (A...) -> R`` can be expressed in SIL.
+* Unlike Swift, values of unbound *generic function types* such as ``$<T...> (A...) -> R`` can be expressed in SIL.
 Accessing a generic function with ``constant_ref`` will give a value of a generic function type.
   Its type variables can be bound with a ``specialize`` instruction to